lmscloud-io/mdlcode-docs/docs/executews.md

 ## Setting up WebServices

 Before you can execute a WebService, you need to set up the environment.
-You need to enable WebServices in your Moodle site and create a token for the user you want to use to execute.
+You need to enable WebServices in your Moodle site and create a token for the user.
 You need to create a service and add functions to it.

 You need to enable **REST protocol** for token authentication or **webservice authentication method** for